 Charging an electric car can take anywhere from about 30 minutes to over 24 hours, depending on the charging method and battery size.
 A standard household outlet (Level 1) is the slowest and may take a full day or more, while a Level 2 charger typically takes 4 to 10 hours for a full charge.
 DC fast chargers, commonly found at public stations, can charge a battery up to 80% in around 20 to 60 minutes.
 Factors such as battery capacity, current charge level, and the vehicle’s maximum charging rate significantly influence total charging time.

-How Long Antibiotics Take to Work
+How Long Does It Take to Dispute a Charge?

 How Long It Takes to Become a Master Electrician